GautamVG/iot_mini_project/README.md

 # Smart Parking System using IoT

-Mini-project source code developed by a team of 3 for our IoT course in college Team members:
+Mini-project source code developed by a team of 3 for our IoT course in college \
+The project can be deployed on a Raspberry Pi running Raspbian or any Unix-like OS

+Team members:

--   Amaan.js
+-   Amaan Shaikh
--   Shreeraj
+-   Shreeraj Rane
--   Gautam
+-   Gautam Vishwakarma

 ## Running locally

+> Run on a Raspberry Pi with Raspbian or any Unix-like OS

 Required: Python (with the venv module), pip, NodeJS

 ```
 python -m venv venv
-venv\Scripts\activate
+venv/bin/activate
-pip install flask
+pip install -r requirements.txt
 cd dist
 python app.py
 ```

 ## Development

+> While developing without a Raspberry Pi, use the `parking_detector_sim.py` package in `app.py`.
+This package simply simulates vehicle traffic without any physical sensor data

 Required: Python (with the venv module), pip, NodeJS